-The Workfare program -- the major overhaul of the welfare system -- points up President Nixon's common-sense approach to the crisis of our cities.
+The Workfare program -- the major overhaul of the welfare system -- is a common-sense approach to the crisis of our cities.
 The accent is on the solid American ethic of working for a living.
-The President's approach calls for a hand up instead of a handout.
+It calls for a hand up instead of a handout.
 It is based on the idea that a man never stands so tall as when he stands on his own two feet.

-Through all of the Nixon reforms runs a challenge -- to make the Seventies a time when we as a people will live our lives better...will improve the quality of our lives.
+Through all of the proposed reforms runs a challenge -- to make the Seventies a time when we as a people will live our lives better...will improve the quality of our lives.